built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 ### A note about this example

 This is an example of how to use our APIs to configure OpenFin Workspace.
 It's purpose is to provide an example and provide suggestions.
 This is not a production application and shouldn't be treated as such.
 Please use this as a guide and provide feedback.
 Thanks!

+---
+**FAQ**

+- The store isn't launching or the store button isn't showing on the home ui?

+  - ensure that you have run the dos command and killed all OpenFin applications before launching the UI (the flag enabling the store might not be set).

+   - It might be that the config defining the store is invalid.
+Open up the dev tools for the headless app and check the console log messages.
+   - Ensure that the bootstrap section in the customSettings of the manifest has store set to true.

+---

 ### Read more about [working with Workspace](https://developers.openfin.co/of-docs/docs/workspace-overview).